scale-balancedAuto Rebalancing

 1. Drift Monitoring

-• The engine checks (uses Switchboard oracle every 1 min) if the weight of any token deviates more than the threshold defined by the vault manager or the admin (e.g. 10%) from its target allocation.
+• The engine checks (uses Switchboardarrow-up-right oracle every 1 min) if the weight of any token deviates more than the threshold defined by the vault manager or the admin (e.g. 10%) from its target allocation.

 • Example: If $BONK should be 22% but grows to 32%, it’s flagged for rebalancing.